Automated SpectroPhotometric Image REDuction (ASPIRED): Image Reduction

-This module allows combining, subtracting and dividing of light, dark, bias and flat frames.
-The FITS header of the first light frame provided is copied over, while the headers from the other frames are not stored -- only the file paths are stored as meta-data.
-The image reduction meta-data are appended to the end of the FITS header.
-Depending on the convention adopted by the observatories, the FITS file is defaulted to contain an empty \texttt{PrimaryHDU} with the process data stored in the first \texttt{ImageHDU} extension as recommended in the FITS Standard document\footnote{\url{https://fits.gsfc.nasa.gov/fits_documentation.html}}, or it can be stored directly in the \texttt{PrimaryHDU} as most users tend to opt for.
+This module allows mean-, median-, and sum-combining, subtracting and dividing by dark, bias, and flat frames.
+The FITS header of the first light frame provided is retained in the reduced product, while the headers from the other frames are not stored -- only the file paths are appended to the end of the FITS header.
+The FITS file is defaulted to contain an empty \texttt{PrimaryHDU} with the process data stored in the first \texttt{ImageHDU} extension as recommended in the FITS Standard document\footnote{\url{https://fits.gsfc.nasa.gov/fits_documentation.html}}, but it can also be stored directly in the \texttt{PrimaryHDU} as most users opt for.
 Many forms of interactive and static images can be exported, powered by the \textsc{Plotly} image renderer.

-\textsc{ASPIRED} intends to provide basic image reduction methods, sufficient for simple optical systems, which are the primary targets of \textsc{ASPIRED}.
-For example, a long slit spectrograph with a rectilinear 2D spectrum illuminated on the detector plane, i.e. the dispersion and spatial directions are perfectly perpendicular to each other across the entire detector plane.
-It is usually not immediately suitable for complex systems that have multiple non-parallel spectra illuminated on the detector plane.
-In the FLOYDS reduction example, we demonstrate how two non-parallel, highly curved spectra in a single 2D spectral image can be reduced and extracted by applying a mask to the data.